-Bad habits die hard and often it will feel like we need our “flavor lawyer” to edit our speech, but I challenge you to invest deeper thinking into your inevitable oversimplifications and pick the right word for the right job.
+Bad habits die hard and often it will feel like we need our “flavor lawyer” to edit our speech, but I challenge you to invest deeper into thinking about your inevitable oversimplifications and pick the right word for the right job.

 I drink ordinary wines when that is all I can afford (quality for purpose!) and I seek out extraordinary wines when I have a certain itch and I’m having trouble remembering my fast moving life.
 There is no such thing as bad bourbon.
 Any distiller will tell you that.
 Bourbon also can’t be good if it gets me in so many fights.
 Bourbon can only be ordinary or extraordinary.